-The Parts of a Battery Drill
+The Parts of a Power Drill

-A battery drill really only has a few important parts when it comes to basic operation.
+A power drill really only has a few important parts when it comes to basic operation.
 Refer to the photo to get a good idea of how these parts are laid out.
 Starting at the tip of the drill, where the driver and drill bits are inserted, is the chuck.
 Just behind the chuck is the clutch or torque adjustment wheel.

 On the top of the drill is a gear selector switch.
 The trigger is located near the center of the tool.
 The forward or reverse selector switch is located just above and to the rear of the trigger.
 The handle is just below the trigger and the battery is located at the bottom of the handle.
-There are vents that cool the motor near the back of the drill, and these should stay uncovered so the battery drill does not overheat.
+There are vents that cool the motor near the back of the drill, and these should stay uncovered so the power drill does not overheat.